-Civilisation VI is selling for $24.22, down from the usual price of around $59.
+Civilisation VI is selling for $22.78, down from the usual price of around $59.
 If you’re worried about a US game playing on your Switch, you don’t need to worry.
-All Switch games are region free, so there’ll be no problem running it on your console.
+All Switch games are region-free, so there’ll be no problem running it on your console.

 You play as a rookie sheriff’s deputy who attempts to arrest Joseph Seed, the leader of the militaristic doomsday cult Eden’s Gates, who has taken control of a place called Hope County by force.
 Things go pear-shaped real fast, leaving you trapped within the Hope County, with members of Eden’s Gate hunting for you.

 While Far Cry 5 is a bit lacking in terms of writing – compared to previous titles – its gameplay easily makes up for any of those shortcomings.
 The open-world environment is a lot of fun to explore and there’s a lot enjoyable side quests to get lost in.
-It’s on sale for $29 on both the PS4 and Xbox.
+It’s on sale for $24 on the PS4 and $19.95 on Xbox.

 After accidentally being stuck in extended cryosleep for 70 years, your character awakens on the outskirts of the Halcyon system.
 From there, you spend the game jumping around and exploring different space colonies, each with their own unique environment and challenges, while building out your character and amassing a crew of companions.

-This PS4 port of the DMC HD collection is a few years old now, but these are games that have stood the test of time and belong in anyone’s collection.
+This PS4 port of the DMC HD collection is a few years old now, but these are games that have stood the test of time and belong in anyone’s collection, especially when it’s so cheap.
 Devil May Cry 2 is also there too.
-For $24.95, you can’t afford to turn it down.
+For $19.95, you can’t afford to turn it down.